JUPITER CAR ACCIDENT STATISTICS

-If you were involved in a car accident in someone else’s car and you don’t own your own car and also don’t have your own auto insurance, then you can get Personal Injury Protection benefits through the vehicle owner’s auto insurance carrier.
+If you were involved in a car accident in someone else’s car and also don’t have auto insurance, then you can get PIP benefits through the vehicle owner’s auto insurance carrier.

 I WAS IN A CAR ACCIDENT.
 WHO WILL PAY TO FIX MY CAR?